nerc-project/nerc-docs/docs/openshift-ai/data-science-project/explore-the-jupyterlab-environment.md

 ![Authorize Access to the RHOAI](images/authorize-access-to-the-rhoai.png)

 This will initiate your [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) environment based on the Jupyter Image you have selected.
-JupyterLab offers an shared interactive integrated development environment.
+JupyterLab offers a shared interactive integrated development environment.

 Once you successfully authenticate you should see the NERC RHOAI JupyterLab Web